 What type of expenses qualify for the emergency fund?

-The purpose of the iMentor Post-Secondary Program Emergency Fund is to provide students with financial support to cover expenses that would prevent them from enrolling into or persisting in college or other post-secondary education option.
-Students may apply for these one-time financial awards to cover the following expenses that might otherwise prevent them for starting or continuing in college, a gap/service year program, certification program or vocational training, or the military:
+The purpose of the iMentor Post-Secondary Program Emergency Fund is to provide students with financial support to cover expenses that would prevent them from enrolling into or persisting in college or another post-secondary education option, or that would prevent them for getting or keeping a job.
+Students may apply for these one-time financial awards to cover the following kinds of expenses:

 - Room & Board